xyproto/orbiton/README.md

 ## Known bugs

-* Letters that are not a-z, A-Z or simple punctuation may not be possible to type in.
-* Lines longer than the terminal width are not handled correctly.
+* Lines longer than the terminal width may not be handled correctly.
 * Characters may appear on the screen when keys are pressed.
 Clear them with `ctrl-l`.
 * Unicode characters may not be displayed correctly when loading a file.

 ## Hotkeys

 * `ctrl-q` to quit
-* `ctrl-s` to save (don't use this on files you care about!)
+* `ctrl-s` to save
 * `ctrl-h` to toggle syntax highlighting for Go code.
 * `ctrl-f` to format the current file with `go fmt` (but not save the result).
 * `ctrl-a` go to start of line